 Hemp seeds are also an excellent source of fiber, and their regular consumption in moderate amounts is linked with improved digestive health.

 Rich in all sorts of beneficial nutrients, hemp seeds are extremely beneficial for people of all ages and genders.
-However, they do contain trace amounts of THC, which is the active component in marijuana, responsible for its reputation.
+However, they contain trace amounts of THC, which is the active component in marijuana, responsible for its reputation.
 Therefore, people who have been addicted to cannabis might want to avoid hemp seeds in all forms.

 What Users Are Saying

 The Bottom Line on the Chia Seed Diet

 What’s the real deal with Chia Seed Diet?
-Not an actual weight-loss plan, this more of a basic idea of adding the food to your diet.
+It is not an actual weight-loss plan; this is more of a basic idea of adding the food to your diet.
 In theory, it increases your fiber intake, which should help control appetite and blood sugar, making it easier to eat less.
 But, in practice?
 We have reservations.

 If you want to shed those extra pounds, why not try your hand with a supplement that contains clinically tested ingredients that are known to help increase metabolism?
 For best results, combine it with diet and exercise.

 Among the best products we’ve seen this year is one called Noom.
-It’s made using four key ingredients shown in clinical tests to help boost fat loss, curb hunger and improve fat loss.
+It’s made using four key ingredients shown in clinical tests to boost fat loss, curb hunger, and improve fat loss.
 Our research revealed no negative comments or mentions of harsh side effects, letting us know people are pleased with their results.

-Plus, the makers of Noom are giving all customers a free trial, which is the kind of the thing we love to see.
+Plus, the makers of Noom are giving all customers a free trial offer, which is the kind of the thing we love to see.

 Chia seeds have a high fiber and protein content.
 They can help you lose weight.